Last updated: May 29, 2023

 About medications

-Over the counter medications abound.
+Over-the-counter medications abound.
 Some of them are chemically similar to the illicit or abused drugs identified on drug screens.
 If a similar compound is present in the urine, a faint line is likely to indicate that.

 Consider the source

-Laboratory technicians are experts when it comes to reading drug test results—any red flag causes them to look a little deeper.
-A faint line on the test result doesn’t cause concern.
+Laboratory technicians are experts at reading drug test results.
+Moreover, any red flag causes them to look a little deeper.
+A faint line on the test result doesn’t earn a second glance.
+The test is immediately deemed negative.

-Less reputable companies may have substandard ratings.
-SAMHSA approved laboratories earned their government rating.
-Government regulations hold them to the strictest of standards.
+SAMHSA-approved laboratories earn government ratings.
+Subsequently, government regulations hold them to the strictest of standards.
 The staff is aware of the possibility of varying test results.
 Moreover, they ascertain that their sample cups and saliva test swabs match government standards.
+This is especially important for employers who utilize employee drug testing rather than depending mainly on the home test kit variety.

-This is especially important for employers who utilize employee drug testing.
 It’s equally important for parents who need to know the truth about their child and drug use.
 The thought of where such a dark path leads is terrifying.
 Allowing a laboratory to determine whether or not a child is using drugs rather than trusting a home test kit grabbed at the local shopping center brings peace of mind.

 Straight and narrow

-Many illicit or misused drugs are highly addictive.
 Becoming a drug addict is not something anyone plans.
-It usually begins as a thrill-seeking adventure or perhaps someone chooses to self-medicate when faced with uncomfortable situations.
-For instance, someone who suffers from anxiety may drink or use drugs to lessen it.
+It usually begins as a thrill-seeking adventure or perhaps someone who suffers from anxiety may drink or use drugs to lessen it.
+Choosing to self-medicate when faced with uncomfortable situations often leads to addiction.

-Continued education, employers who promote drug-free workplaces, and parents that promote drug-free homes are all sound ways for us to leave our mark.
+We must draw a line in the sand.
+It will not be faint but bold and strong.
+Continued education, employers who promote drug-free workplaces, and parents who promote drug-free homes are all sound ways for us to leave our mark.